Ficus microcarpa: Distribution and habitat

 Ficus microcarpa is native to tropical Asia, southern China, Taiwan, islands of the Western Pacific and Australia.
 A tropical and subtropical species, the tree requires a warm climate and a humid atmosphere.
 It can nevertheless withstand temperatures close to 0 °C. The species occurs mainly at low elevations, and its natural habitats include tropical rainforests, river edges, coasts, swamps and mangroves.

-Introduced Range
+Introduced range

 Ficus microcarpa was widely distributed as an ornamental plant and is one of the most common street trees in warm climates.
-Outside its original range, the species has been introduced to North Africa, Iraq, Pakistan, Japan and Hawaii.
-In America, it was introduced in Florida and Central America and the South, where it is commonly grown as an ornamental species.
+It has been introduced to a number of countries in the Mediterranean, Central and South America, the Caribbean, and Hawaii, California and Florida in the US.

 In urbanized areas, trees can grow in cracks, walls, buildings and other masonry elements.
 It seems that the species can tolerate urban pollutants in soil moisture, including sulfur dioxide, lead and cadmium, as well as salt.